yod51/TG-FileStreamBot/README.md

 - `PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (If you're on some PaaS).
 Defaults to `1200` or 20 minutes.

-- `USE_SESSION_FILE` : Use session files for client(s) rather than storing the pyrofork sqlite database in the memory
+- `USE_SESSION_FILE` : Use session files for client(s) rather than storing the pyrogram sqlite database in the memory

 ### For making use of Multi-Client support